BY571/Soft-Actor-Critic-and-Extensions/README.md

 - **P**rioritized **E**xperience **R**eplay ([PER](https://arxiv.org/abs/1511.05952))
 - **E**mphasizing **R**ecent **E**xperience without Forgetting the Past([ERE](https://arxiv.org/abs/1906.04009))

-In implementation of ERE the authors used and older version of SAC, whereas this repository contains the newest version of SAC as well as a Proportional Prioritization implementation of PER.
+In the paper implementation of ERE the authors used and older version of SAC, whereas this repository contains the newest version of SAC as well as a Proportional Prioritization implementation of PER.

 ## How to use: